hyavari/x2x3PduDissector/README.md

 # x2x3PduDissector
 X2/X3 Lawful Interception PDU Wireshark Dissector

+Welcome to the X2/X3 Lawful Interception PDU Wireshark Dissector!
+This Lua script is designed to decode Lawful Interception X2 and X3 standards PDU within Wireshark, offering deep insights into each field's semantic meaning.
+Dive into the world of X2/X3 PDU Format with ease and precision.

+## Introduction: Unveiling the Protocol

+The Lawful Interception Protocol (X2/X3) plays a crucial role in communication networks, enabling lawful interception for security and monitoring purposes.
+Analyzing these packets offers invaluable insights into network behavior and potential security vulnerabilities.
+Also if you are developing IMS/VoLTE/VoNR, 100% you need to provide LI interfaces to related agencies.

+## Features and Benefits: Decode with Confidence

-This Lua script is designed to dissect Lawful Interception Protocol (X2/X3 PDU Format) packets within Wireshark.
-The script decodes various fields, including version, PDU type, payload format, payload direction, XID (UUID), correlation ID, and conditional attributes.
-It also handles payload interpretation for RTP and SIP messages.
-The conditional attributes are dissected as TLVs.
+- Clear Representation: Our script provides a crystal-clear dissection of X2/X3 packets, including version, PDU type, payload format, payload direction, XID (UUID), correlation ID, and conditional attributes.

-### Purpose:
-The purpose of this script is to enhance the analysis of Lawful Interception Protocol packets by providing a clear representation of the protocol's fields, including their semantic meanings.
-It aims to make it easier for analysts to understand and interpret the captured traffic related to this protocol.

-### Usage:
+- Simplified Analysis: Say goodbye to the complexity of manual decoding.
+Our script empowers analysts to quickly grasp packet details and potential implications.
+- RTP and SIP Interpretation: Seamlessly interpret RTP and SIP messages within the payload, enhancing your understanding of multimedia and communication traffic.

+## Usage: Navigating the Script

-1. Place this script in Wireshark's Plugins directory or load it manually through the "Tools > Lua > Evaluate" menu.
+Place the script in Wireshark's Plugins directory or manually load it via "Tools > Lua > Evaluate."
-2. Once loaded, this script will automatically dissect packets using the "X2X3" protocol.
+As soon as it's loaded, our script takes charge, automatically dissecting packets under the "X2X3" protocol.
-3. The script provides detailed information about each field within the X2/X3 PDU Format, including conditional attributes.

-### Note:
+Witness the magic as each field comes to life, giving you unparalleled insights into the captured traffic.
+Interactive Example: Decoding Made Visual

+See the power of our script in action:

+Encountering issues?
+We've got you covered:

-- This script is provided as-is and may require updates to match any changes in the protocol specification or Wireshark's Lua API.
+If you face errors, ensure the script is compatible with the protocol's specifications and Wireshark's Lua API.
+Reach out for assistance if you run into any hurdles during your exploration.
+Acknowledgments: We're in This Together

+A big shoutout to the network analysis community for their inspiration and contributions to enhancing the protocol analysis experience.

-- For any questions or issues related to the script, please contact me.
+For any questions or feedback, feel free to contact me.